-Broadcasters must adapt to these changes in order to stay relevant.
-Identifying the key changes and emerging trends in broadcasting will help those in the industry determine how to adjust their media strategies, what tactics will lead to success and how to better prepare for the future.
+Broadcasters must adapt to these changes to stay relevant.
+Identifying the key changes and emerging trends in broadcasting will help those in the industry determine how to adjust their media strategies, what tactics will most likely lead to success and how to better prepare for the future.

 With all of this in mind, The Weather Company, an IBM Business asked top broadcasters for their thoughts on what trends will change the industry.
 Here’s what they said.

 “Many TV stations are expanding their news coverage on OTT [over the top] delivery systems like Apple TV and Roku.
 This creates a big opportunity for local TV stations and broadcast meteorologists.
 Just as weather is the reason people still watch local news, it can be one of the reasons people consistently check a TV station’s streaming app.